 Many of you have at one point or another thought about what you would do differently than your boss when it's your turn to be in management.
-Or perhaps you're in management already and consciously trying to cultivate and evolve your own style and brand of leadership.
+Or perhaps you're in management already and consciously trying to cultivate and evolve your own style and brand of leadership, considering the ways you'll make decisions and relate to employees.
 But management is a simple word that means a lot of different things.
 And because management can occur in many different contexts, companies and industries, you may find yourself wondering if your natural and default management style is really appropriate for achieving all your goals.

 Being a skilled manager is no joke.
 Many of us early on in our careers thought, “Why doesn’t my manager do this or that?
 It’s so simple.
 When I’m a manager someday, I’ll be so much better.”
 While you may be right, being "better" is not so clear cut when there are different situations and types of people you have to manage.